Are your children getting a little too greedy? You might want to introduce them to the 4 gift rule and save money in the process.

 What They Will Remember

 Should you try to get other family members who buy gifts for your children on board with the four gift rule?
 That’s a personal decision.
-Some may be grateful for the decision, especially grandparents who have several grandchildren to buy gifts for.
+Some may be grateful for the decision, especially grandparents who have several grandkids to buy gifts for.

 Some people may resent it and find it too controlling or miserly.
 You should probably pick your battle here.
 If implementing the four gift rule is important to you, explain why (or just send this article!).
 In the end, you are the parent and how you raise your kids is up to you.